 KPMG is optimistic for the continued success of the aviation finance sector in Ireland, which is one of Ireland’s greatest success stories.
-“We are in the process of interviewing the chief executives from most major aircraft leasing companies for our annual Aviation Leaders Report, which will issue in January,” said Head of Aviation Finance and Leasing, Joe O’Mara.
+“We are in the process of interviewing the chief executives from most major aircraft leasing companies for our annual Aviation Leaders Report, which will issue in January,” said Head of Aviation Finance, Joe O’Mara.

 “The report will gauge how the sector has performed over the past year and the industry outlook for 2020.
 The overall message coming back so far is that, while there are macro headwinds, the outlook is broadly positive.
 Key areas such as oil prices and interest rates, two of the largest drivers of cost in the sector, have been relatively benign and in a world where air traffic continues to grow and an increased amount of aircraft are owned by leasing companies, aviation finance should continue to prosper.”

 KPMG was an original advisor to GPA (Guinness Peat Aviation) in the 1970s and has been involved in the sector for over 40 years.
 It is recognised as one of the most influential companies operating in the global aviation sector worldwide.
 The company’s team of 150 experts have incomparable experience within the sector, providing a range of audit, tax and advisory services and assisting across a range of issues.
 It has the biggest concentration of aircraft leasing clients of any firm in the world, including the major deal-makers and deal-doers in the global aviation finance market.